miket7f/miket7f.github.io/pages/E Outputs.md

 Furthermore, we must ensure that the power source can simultaneously deliver the required current for multiple pyro channels.
 For example, if we plan to activate two heating wires at once, the battery must be capable of supplying 2 × 10A = 20A.

 Most often, the pyro channels are powered directly from the battery because regulated power supplies cannot handle such high currents.
 Additionally, minor voltage drops resulting from battery discharge are generally not critical to the application's functionality.

+It is important to watch out for the C-rating of the battery to ensure that the battery can handle these high currents.

 To manage these high currents, power MOSFETs that can handle the maximum current requirements are employed.
 In the setup, the battery's positive terminal is connected to one pin of a terminal block, and the other pin of the terminal block is connected to the drain of an N-channel MOSFET.
 The source of the MOSFET is connected to the ground (GND).